Up the Down Staircase (film): Reception

 In a contemporary review, New York Times critic Bosley Crowther wrote: "For the most part, this is a beautifully balanced, fluid film, with engrossing contemporary material and excellent performances."
 He praised Dennis's performance, writing that she "... walks away with the show, giving a vivid performance of emotional range and depth.
 Her beaming enthusiasms, her startled hesitations, her grave alarms, her humors and indignations and her air of intense sincerity acquaint us with a genuine, loving person we can believe wants to find her pupils' wounds and, what's more, try to heal them – which she can't, and that's the sadness of it all."

 Los Angeles Times critic Charles Champlin called the film a "very, very, very good movie" and wrote: "It is at once warm and chilling, tough and sentimental, greatly moving, notably honest, improvisationally fresh, wryly and ribaldly funny, disturbing yet infused with a quantity of optimism no larger than the human heart.
 It is a work of fiction with the feeling of a documentary, in the best sense of giving us real insights into ourselves and others."

 Champlin and others noted the striking similarities between Up the Down Staircase and To Sir, with Love, films released within one month of each other.
 He wrote: "The accents are different, but, obviously, antiquated school buildings, inadequate budgets and despairing faculty are ironic common bonds with our ally across the Atlantic.
 The problems and resolutions are remarkably similar on both sides of the ocean, bespeaking nothing more and nothing less than the universality of the problems. ...
 What finally unifies them is their joint indictment of pedagogic attitudes which push methods and merchandise so unrelated to students' real interests and needs as to spark only rebellion or apathy."

-On Rotten Tomatoes, the film holds a rating of 78% from 41 reviews.